Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Sunday's total is 2.7 points higher than the combined 35.3 PPG average of the two teams.
+- The two teams combine to score 35.3 points per game, 2.2 less than the total in this contest.

-- The 51.3 points per game these two squads have allowed their opponents to score this season are 13.3 more than the 38 over/under in this contest.
+- The 51.3 points per game these two squads have surrendered to opponents this season are 13.8 more than the 37.5 over/under in this contest.

-- The average total in Football Team games this season is 46.2, 8.2 points above Sunday's over/under of 38.
+- The average total in Football Team games this season is 46.2, 8.7 points above Sunday's total of 37.5.

-- The 44.8 PPG average total in Giants games this season is 6.8 points more than this game's over/under.
+- In 2021, games involving the Giants have averaged a total of 44.8 points, 7.3 more than the set over/under in this contest.

 Washington stats and trends

-- In Washington's 16 games this season, it has six wins against the spread.
+- Washington has played 16 games, with six wins against the spread.

-- Washington has gone over the point total in 43.8% of its opportunities this year (seven times in 16 games with a set point total).

-- Washington is 3-1 against the spread and 4-0 overall this season when the team records more than 24.6 points.
+- When Washington puts up more than 24.6 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Washington piles up more than 356.7 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Washington totals over 356.7 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Football Team have turned the ball over two more times (24 total) than the Giants have forced a turnover (22) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Giants.